Pliva 434 Pill: Trazodone Hydrochloride

 - Liver or kidney disease

-In general, Pliva 434 may not take full effect until after two weeks have passed.
-Individuals should, therefore, continue following their doctor’s prescription order to ensure treatment efficacy.
+Generally, these drugs won't take full effect until two weeks have passed.
+You should continue to follow the doctor's prescription to ensure treatment efficacy.

-Pliva 434 can cause common side effects.
+Pliva 434 and 433 can cause common side effects.
 Adverse effects include:

 - Dry mouth